 - 4.8.2 It should also be made clear where items are being purchased for shared use with other institutions and where items are being purchased to build one larger item.
 It should be noted that it is possible for one university to make a bid for equipment on behalf of several groups.
 Detector systems or other equipment which will be jointly constructed by more than one group should have a single case in one consolidated grant proposal which should be referred to by the other groups that intend to request a share of the costs instead of each group presenting a separate case for the same equipment.
-In general, STFC expects to contribute around 50% of the cost of equipment items, with matched funding from the university, although applicants can request a STFC contribution of more than 50% and this will be assessed on a case-by-case basis.
-For further information please see the STFC Grants Handbook. - 4.8.3 Applicants should request the full estimated cost of group travel, in line with the rules of their institution, including a justification of the request.
-The NPGP also expects that groups should seek travel funds from sources other than their institutions. - 4.8.4 Other Directly Incurred (ODI) costs - a) When applying for ODI costs, please ensure that the funds requested are clearly listed under the separate headings given below in your Case for Support.
+In general, STFC expects to contribute around 50% of the cost of equipment items, with matched funding from the university.
+Applicants can request a STFC contribution of more than 50%, however a case will need to be made for the increased level of funding and this will be assessed on a case-by-case basis.
+For further information please see the Other costs within the Guidance for Applicants - 4.8.3 Applicants should request the full estimated cost of group travel, in line with the rules of their institution, including a justification of the request.
+The NPGP also expects that groups should seek travel funds from sources other than their institutions.

+4.8.4 Other Directly Incurred (ODI) costs

+- a) When applying for ODI costs, please ensure that the funds requested are clearly listed under the separate headings given below in your Case for Support.
 The cost of the items listed should agree with those provided in the JeS form.
-Please refer to the STFC Grants Handbook when putting together these lists and ensure that these items are individually less than £10k.
+Please refer to the Costs we fund when putting together these lists and ensure that these items are individually less than £10k.
 Requests for consumables which support the whole proposal should not be split proportionally across themes; instead they should be presented as an overall cost on the proposal.
 Please ensure that items are not included that should be part of the Estates or Indirects, or met by the University. - b) Computing: Please note standard desktops and laptops should normally be provided by the institute.
-Where higher specification desktops or laptops are required, for the completion of specific grant related activities, justification should be given. - c) Public engagement: Applicants may request funds for public outreach activities on consolidated grants, subject to a well justified case.
-A description of the proposed activities and a justification of the resources requested should be included as a separate section within Section 2 of the proposal document (this is required in addition to the Pathways to Impact document so that the request can be peer-reviewed).
-This section should be a maximum of one page.
-For more guidance please see the 'Public Engagement' section of the STFC Website.
+Where higher specification desktops or laptops are required, for the completion of specific grant related activities, justification should be given.

+Public engagement: Applicants may request funds for public outreach activities on consolidated grants, subject to a well justified case.
+A description of the proposed activities and a justification of the resources requested should be included as a separate section within Section 2 of the proposal document This section should be a maximum of one page.
+For more information please see the Public engagement guidance